HanbaekLyu/NDL_paper/README.md

 ## Network Dictionary Learning (repository for paper)

-This repository contains the scripts that generate the main figures reported in the paper:\
+This repository contains the scripts that generate the main figures reported in the paper:\\

-&nbsp;

 Hanbaek Lyu, Yacoub Kureh, Joshua Vendrow, and Mason A. Porter,\
 *"Learning low-rank latent mesoscale structures in networks*" (2020) [Link](https://hanbaeklyudotcom.files.wordpress.com/2020/10/ndl-1.pdf)